paulca/behavior/README.md

       name: A Secret Passphrase # sets the edit label
       default: passpass         # sets the default value
       type: password            # uses input type="password"

+    Value:
+      name: A number            # sets the edit label
+      default: 10               # sets the default value
+      type: integer             # coerces the value to an integer

+    Price:
+      name: A price             # sets the edit label
+      default: "10.00"          # sets the default value
+      type: decimal             # coerces the value to a decimal

 Running the tests
 =================